 Of course, much of Microsoft Teams’ success is owed to its streamlined, seamless communication among workers.

-Along with individual channels for specific project or team conversations, Teams provides all users with a general “Conversation” tab, where all logged-in members can share files and participate in discussions.
+Along with individual channels for a specific project or team conversations, Teams provides all users with a general “Conversation” tab, where all logged-in members can share files and participate in discussions.

 Mentions (identified with the “@” symbol) are also a key feature within general conversations and exclusive group chats.
 These tag specific members of your team in a message, notifying them of your text and ensuring they see it.
 These extend to tagging entire teams or even the entire channel – helping you get the attention of large groups when relaying crucial updates or information.